Home Hip Replacement Wright Medical

 Wright Medical Metal-on-Metal Hip Blamed for Complications

 The company’s metal-on-metal hips were associated with complications and failure.
 Consumers alleged that the defective design of MoM devices from Wright’s Conserve, Dynasty and Lineage product lines led to early device failure.
+These implants showed early failure due to the wear of the metal components, compromising both the biocompatibility and longevity of the device.

 MoM hip implants were particularly problematic and are no longer available in the U.S. Friction between metal parts can release microscopic amounts of metal, which can cause metallosis – a serious form of metal poisoning.